DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

                 * stipulates that financial institutions must implement security programs to protect such information
             * **The Pretexting provisions**
                 * prohibit the practice of pretexting (accessing private information using false pretenses)
+    * **Children's Only Privacy Protection Act (COPPA)**
+        * Protects privacy of children under 13
+        * Requires that websites have a privacy policy
+        * Provides for parental inspection and deletion of information
+        * Requires parental consent for data collection
     * **Privacy Shield**
         * international agreement between the US and the EU
         * allows transfer of personal data from the European Economic Area (EEA) to the US by US based companies